suppressio/vr-pico4-steam-linux/README.md

 # Pico 4, stream VR software on Linux
 #### _Guide to use Pico 4 headset on Linux, streaming vr software and games_
-This guide was created to help me to remember all the steps to configure the software elements needed to use the Pico 4 headset with Linux.
+This guide was created to help me to remember all the steps to configure the software elements needed to use the Pico 4 headset with Linux (I use Debian).

 The following are the software requirements and steps needed to install and configure the entire environment.
 Further details on these topics, if needed, will be covered in the appropriate wiki pages.